Tomash667/carpg/doc/readme_eng.txt

 	that it will be stronger.
 This is useful against resistant enemies which attack normal asking little or nothing.
 Attack on the run is like 0.25 of powerful attack but you cannot stop.
+* Actions - Use action by pressing key 3 (by default), it will draw area of effect used by this action.
+Press left mouse button to use, right to cancel.
+Red area means that action can be used in this place.
 * Stamina - Attacking uses stamina, if you run out of stamina you can't run or attack.
 Blocking uses stamina too, and if you loss all stamina block is broken.
 Stop attacking to restore stamina, not walking restore it faster.